 If you are unable to take vitamin C, MSM alone will still work.
 Adding vitamin C can enhance recovery, but it’s not a must for MSM to work better.

-If you are pregnant or lactating it’s better not to take MSM as a supplement.
+If you are pregnant or lactating, it’s better not to take MSM as a supplement.
 Clinical experience shows that MSM is safe for pregnant women, however, MSM causes rapid detox, which causes toxins to flush through the bloodstream, which is undesirable during pregnancy and lactation.
 Consult with your doctor before taking any supplements during pregnancy and lactation.

 Disclaimer: The above information is for information and research purposes only, and not considered medical advice.
-If you have any questions, please consult with your doctor.
+If you have any questions, please consult your doctor.